fairlearn/fairlearn/docs/contributor_guide/contributing_example_notebooks.rst

 All contributions should abide by the guidelines outlined above, though.

-Once the issue is on GitHub, members from the community can respond with questions, comments, and perhaps express their interest in joining the project.
-Once the preliminary questions are sorted out, the participants of the project can
-`open a pull request <https://github.com/fairlearn/fairlearn/compare>`_.
+Once the issue is on GitHub, members from the community can respond with questions, comments, and perhaps express their interest in fixing the issue.
+Once the preliminary questions are sorted out, somebody can `open a pull request <https://github.com/fairlearn/fairlearn/compare>`_.
 Everyone from the community is encouraged to review the pull request and provide feedback.
 The acceptance process is identical to all other